Interferometric Measurement of Aspheres

 The basis of interferometric measurement is the generation of an interferogram by superposition of a test and a reference wave.
 In order to produce this reference wave, the last optical surface in a Fizeau lens, which is the surface with highest accuracy in the system, is uncoated.
 The reflected portion of the beam serves as a reference.
 The R/D of the lens, the quotient of radius of curvature and diameter, has to match the geometry of the test specimen in order to enable a measurement.
 For this reason, transmission spheres with different F-numbers are offered

 Within a customer project asphericon developed a Fizeau transmission sphere which, by using an asphere, is much more compact and lighter than lenses currently available on the market.
 Due to the intrinsic expansion of the input beam diameter it covers a significantly larger range of measurable test specimens.
 In addition, the developed Fizeau lens offers the possibility to measure convex lenses with a diameter larger than 4'' with a 4'' interferometer.
+Learn more about customized optical systems from optical design to system integration from asphericon.

 Measurement with computer-generated holograms (CGH)